Top 8 Best Electric Skateboard Under 500 (2022 Reviews)

 Further, it offers a climbing range of 30 degrees, which is sufficient enough to climb up the hills without hassle.

 The deck is made of 8 layers of Canadian maple, making it durable and long-lasting.
+However, I strongly recommend that you take the time to maintain it regularly to maximize the use of this skateboard.
 Also, it weighs around 17.8 which does not qualify for a super lightweight board, considering the other e-boards on the list.
 However, it isn’t heavy either.

 If you love to cruise several times in a day, know its charging time is just 2 hours.

 The package comes with wireless remote control, T-wrench tools, adapter and charger, and the e-board.